qawsedstation/fe-test-3/README.md

  Tech challenge

-If you add any word is causing error
+- If you add any word is causing an error
-IF you add the word "success" is the success flow
+- If you add the word, "success" then is getting the success icon

 I mock it by using a dummy promise and setimout to simulate the http call